Go back to Resources

 Adecco Shortfalls

-If you have a problem with monopolistic or overly large companies, you might not like Adecco and its ungainly library of several other brands, including Hired.com.
-But even less desirable is the generality of its careers; the platform caters to other industries like finance, business, healthcare, transportation, public services, and law.
-It’s hard to be a great developer hiring platform with one foot in tech and the other in a host of other industries.
+If you have a problem with monopolistic or overly large companies, you might not like Adecco and its vast library of several other brands, including Hired.com.
+But even less desirable is the generality of its careers; the platform caters to industries like finance, business, healthcare, transportation, public services, and law, in addition to tech.

 Adecco also doesn’t disclose its pricing information to the general public.
-What is more, it doesn’t take care of onboarding or offer any trial periods or cost savings.
+What’s more, it doesn’t handle onboarding or offer any trial periods.

 5. Toptal

-When it comes to freelancing, Toptal is among best-known sites like Triplebyte on the planet.
+When it comes to freelancing, Toptal is among the best-known platforms on the planet.
 With about 4,000 freelancers in its ecosystem, it’s not as big as Adecco or Arc.dev.
 It’s also not as robust in tech talent sourcing as Terminal.
-However, it’s a great alternative to Triplebyte for hiring tech talent, albeit underperforming compared to platforms that focus on that industry.
+However, it’s a great alternative to Triplebyte for hiring tech talent in particular.

 Triplebyte vs. Toptal